Menu

 There are different types of melanoma, each with different features.
 To an untrained eye, it can be very hard to spot melanoma.
 Particularly as some types of melanoma can look much like any other freckle or spot.

-This is why we recommend regular skin checks - even if you’re not at high risk of skin cancer.
+This is why we recommend annual skin cancer screening - even if you’re not at high risk of skin cancer.
 With a regular skin and mole check at a reputable skin cancer clinic you can track your moles and see when anything changes.

 Subscribe to our monthly newsletter